flipperdevices/flipperzero-ufbt/README.md

 - uFBT can also download and update the SDK from any fixed URL.
 To do this, run `ufbt update --url=<url>`.

 uFBT stores its state in `.ufbt` subfolder in your home directory.
-You can override this location by setting `UFBT_DIR` environment variable.
+You can override this location by setting `UFBT_HOME` environment variable.

 ### ufbt-bootstrap